Today I learned about foreign keys in GORM.

 // foreign key: profile_refer, reference: profiles.user_refer

-The tags involved here are quite complex, so I will explain them in detail.
+The tag involved here is quite complex, so I will explain it in detail.

 In GORM, several tags are provided to support the functionality of overriding foreign keys, but these tags have subtle differences in meaning across different relationships, which we can understand from direct and indirect perspectives:

-1. Direct Relationships (Has One, Belongs To, Has Many)
+- Direct relationships (Has One, Belongs To, Has Many)

-• The foreign key directly exists in one of the models participating in the relationship.
+- Foreign keys exist directly in one of the models participating in the relationship

-• The foreign keys reside in an independent join table, connecting the associated relationships of the two models.
+- Foreign keys exist in an independent join table, connecting the association between the two models

-• Here, the tags are more about configuring how the join table relates to the two models.
+tags here are more used to configure how the join table relates to the two models - For

-With these concepts in mind, the above examples become much easier to understand, where Model A can refer to User, and Model B can refer to Profile.
+With these concepts in mind, looking back at the above case becomes much clearer; Model A can refer to User, while Model B can refer to Profile.

 Self-referencing Many2Many#